 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains water supply.
-There is a stainless steel sink in the kitchen and plumbing, where visible is in copper and plastic.
-The bathroom has tree white fittings with a wall mounted electric shower over the bath.
+There is a stainless steel sink in the kitchen and plumbing where visible is in copper and plastic.
+The bathroom at the first floor level comprises three white fittings with a wall mounted electric shower over the bath.

+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is gas central heating working from a floor standing 'Worcester' boiler which is located in the garage.
-The boiler provides the main source of hot water as well as central heating via steel panelled radiators which are distributed throughout the property.
-There is believed to be a hot water storage tank, it was not accessed.
+There is LPG central heating which works from a wall mounted 'Worcester' combination boiler which is concealed within a cupboard in the kitchen.
+The boiler provides instantaneous hot water as well as central heating via steel panelled radiators which are distributed throughout the property.
 There is a solid fuel stove in the living room as an alterative source of heat.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be a septic tank, the location of the tank is, however unknown.
+Drainage is to a private septic tank.